 Conflict is inevitable in every relationship.
-Psychologist Dan Wile says it best in his book After the Honeymoon: “When choosing a long-term partner, you will inevitably be choosing a particular set of unresolvable problems.”
-However, Dr.… Continue reading Here
+Psychologist Dan Wile says it best in his book After the Honeymoon: “When choosing a long-term partner, you will inevitably be choosing a particular set of unresolvable problems.”… Continue reading Here

 All couples come to experience the raw buttons of their partner.
 Happy couples understand each other’s imperfections and enduring vulnerabilities, while unhappy couples use these enduring vulnerabilities as fire power in the heat of a battle.
 Instead of holding hands, they point fingers.… Continue reading Here